-Temporarily cement the crowns, or permanently cement the bonded retainers, and snap black fabrication males into the female eyelets.
+Temporarily cement the crowns, or permanently cement the bonded retainers, and snap black fabrication males or ERA-RV impression copings into the female eyelets.

 2. Block out the space under the attachments, and take a full arch passive tissue impression without the RPD framework.
-If the black fabrication males remain in the females after the impression is taken, remove them from the females and send them along with the impression to the laboratory.
+If the black fabrication males remain in the females after the impression is taken, remove them from the females and send processing jigs along with the impression to the laboratory.